lorenzomatrullo/github-verified-commits/README.md

 <br>

 ## How to Enable Verified Commits
 The steps below walk you through installing GPG, generating a key, connecting it to GitHub, and configuring Git to sign your commits.
+Run all commands in this guide in your terminal (for example, Terminal on macOS or Linux, or PowerShell on Windows).

 ### 1. Install GPG